 Our services include anything related to cleaning boats, from boat washing to gel-coat restoration, compounding and applying wax.
 We also do bottom paint and prep as well as light gel coat repairs, teak and interiors.

 Bayside Marine Detailing LLC is a family run business.
 We don't bring in others who have no experience working on boats.
 We do it ourselves and treat every vessel as if it were our own.
-We have been in business for over 10 years.
+We have been in business for over 12 years when we started as Delmarva Marine Detail & Yacht Maint.

 Bayside Marine Detailing LLC is a mobile detailing service so we will come to you.
 We have the required insurance to allow us to work in area marinas from Ocean City and Indian River to Kent Island and Annapolis.